Kirtlebridge

 Kirtlebridge is a village in Dumfries and Galloway, southern Scotland.
 It is located 8 km north-east of Annan, 5 km north-west of Kirkpatrick-Fleming, and 1.5 km south of Eaglesfield.
 The village is located where the A74(M) motorway and the West Coast Main Line railway cross the Kirtle Water.

-It has one pub, the Village Inn, which has five letting rooms for B&B. It is dog friendly.
-Evening bar meals are available.
-There is a Quiz Night every other Monday.
-The pub is closed on Wednesdays, other days the pub opens at 7.00pm.
+It used to have a village pub but it is now a licensed guest house which has a residents bar and is very dog friendly.

 Kirtlebridge railway station on the main line formerly served the village, and a nearby junction marked the start of the Solway Junction Railway to Annan.
 The Kirtlebridge rail crash occurred at the station on 2 October 1872, and resulted in 12 deaths.

 Not far from the village is Bonshaw Tower and its more recent adjoining house.
 The tower was one of a number of structures built along the border as protection against incursions by the British.